The Perry school had no playground.

 listen to this documentary.
 The Perry Preschool experiment, the study

-High/Scope active learning curriculum, reminds us that
+that generated the High/Scope active learning curriculum, reminds us that

 in order for preschool to be as effective as the original Perry Preschool,